-I also carved neo-classical urns for the newly restored Dumfries house, on behalf of Stephen Pettifer of Coade Stone Ltd.
+He also carved neo-classical urns for the newly restored Dumfries house, on behalf of Stephen Pettifer of Coade Stone Ltd.

-Other recent projects have included the production of new decorative carving for the restoration of Taplow court in Buckinghamshire and the production of a new large tracery window for Millham Street Church, in Christchurch, Dorset.
+Other recent projects included the production of new decorative carving for the restoration of Taplow court in Buckinghamshire and the production of a new large tracery window for Millham Street Church, in Christchurch, Dorset.

 He was passionate about stone carving and equally enjoyed working on large restoration projects or small private commissions.